greenelab/deep-review/sections/03_categorize.md

 rate.
 However, their algorithms errors were not strongly correlated with the pathologist - combining both dropped the error rate to under 1%.
 In this area, these algorithms may be ready to incorporate into existing tools to aid pathologists.
-The authors' work suggest that this could reduce the false negative rate of such evaluations. `TODO: Incorporate #71 via @brettbj who has covered in journal club and has notes.`
+The authors' work suggests that this could reduce the false negative rate of such evaluations. `TODO: Incorporate #71 via @brettbj who has covered in journal club and has notes.`